 With water flossing, you might have a better shot.

-Waterpik capitalized on that chance by making a water flosser just for kids.
-It’s built for kids ages 6+ and has a “kid-proof electrical design”, and some decal stickers they may want to use to make it their own.
+Waterpik capitalized on that chance by making a water flosser just for kids aged 6+.
+They engineered it with a “kid-proof electrical design” and provided decal stickers so kids can make it their own.

 If your child has braces, this is one of the best ways to clean out the bits of food inbetween the braces that a toothbrush may miss.